qtile/qtile/docs/manual/config/index.rst

              fontsize=12,
              padding=3)
       - Default settings for bar widgets.
+    * - block_keyboard_on_active_chord
+      - False
+      - If true, blocks the keyboard when a chord is active and prevents sending keys that are not mapped in the current chord to other windows.
     * - wmname
       - "LG3D"
       - Gasp!
 We're lying here.
 In fact, nobody really uses or cares